-The information here provides details on Price Schedules in Rockton Pricing Management (RPM) and how they tie to the Price Levels in Dynamics GP.
+The information here provides details on Price Schedules in Rockton Pricing Management (RPM) and their relationship with Price Levels in Dynamics GP.

-The Price Schedule in RPM is a powerful entity used to generate pricing information and carry that pricing to Dynamics GP.
-The Price Schedule includes details such as the Price Source, Rounding Rule, Pricing Filter, and Price Calculations.
-The RPM engine calculates an item price based on the criteria entered on the Price Schedule.
+The Price Schedule in RPM is a powerful entity that generates pricing information and sends that pricing to Dynamics GP.
+It includes details such as the Price Source, Rounding Rule, Pricing Filter, and Price Calculations.
+Then, the RPM engine uses this information to calculate item prices.
 Doing this on one screen allows for easy setup and maintenance of pricing information in RPM.

-Price Schedules work in coordination with the Price Level within Dynamics GP.
-During the RPM implementation process, the existing Price Levels from Dynamics GP are imported directly into RPM to create matching Price Schedules.
-After those Price Schedules exist in RPM, they are now tied directly to pricing in Dynamics GP.
+Price Schedules work in coordination with the Price Level from Dynamics GP.
+During the RPM implementation, the current Price Levels in Dynamics GP are imported into RPM to create corresponding Price Schedules.
+After these Price Schedules are established in RPM, they are connected directly to pricing in Dynamics GP.
 This gives you the ability to then continue with the setup of those Price Schedules directly in RPM.

-If a new Price Level is needed, you create the Price Level in Dynamics GP.
-A new Price Schedule is automatically created in RPM with the same name through the sync. process.
-Any edits to those Price Schedules are then done directly in RPM.
+Should a new Price Level be needed, create it in Dynamics GP and a new Price Schedule is automatically created in RPM through the synchronization process.
+Any edits to those Price Schedules can then be made directly within RPM.

-Note: Use the Pricing Scenarios feature in RPM to run through test scenarios to make sure the Price Schedule is calculating as you want before processing in Dynamics GP.
+Note: Use the Pricing Test Scenarios feature in RPM to test scenarios and verify the Price Schedule calculates as desired before processing in Dynamics GP.